neurostuff/compose-docs/docs/guide/Project/Specification.md

    - **FDRCorrector** (default): False Discovery Rate correction.
    - **FWECorrector**: Family-Wise Error Rate correction.
-We strongly recommend using FWECorrector for publication-quality results with 10,000 iteration if possible.
-This is computationl intesive, however, hence not the default option.
+We strongly recommend using FWECorrector for publication-quality results with 10,000s iteration if possible.
+This is computationally intensive however, hence not the default option.

 ![Wizard 1](/guide/specification_wizard1.png)